los93sol/WSL2-Bluetooth/README.md

 12. Installs usbipd-win
 13. Installs docker desktop

+To run this...
+1. Open the solution in Visual Studio 2022
+2. Run "Scripts/Development/Initialize.ps1" in the package manager window
+3. Attach your bluetooth device to the ubuntu distro
+4. Run bluetoothctl inside the .NET container and it will work

+If you have any issues running the script...
+1. Make sure you please make sure you can execute powershell with "Set-ExecutionPolicy RemoteSigned"
-If you have any issues running the script please make sure the line endings in BuildKernel.sh are Unix (LF), Notepad++ makes it simple to check/fix it.
+2. Make sure the line endings in BuildKernel.sh are Unix (LF), Notepad++ makes it simple to check/fix it.